top of page

 Kayaking with the manatees

 Kayaking on Crystal and Homosassa Rivers is an unforgettable experience that allows you to get up close with the manatees and explore the stunning scenery of Florida's Nature Coast.
 Whether you're an experienced kayaker or a first-timer, I highly recommend this activity to everyone.
 Renting a kayak is easy and affordable, and there are guided kayaking tours available if you'd like to learn about the local wildlife and ecology.
-The Crystal River and Homosassa Springs are two of the best kayaking spots in the area, and I'm confident that you'll love every minute of your adventure.
+The Crystal River and Homosassa Springs are two of the best kayaking spots in Nature's Coast, and I'm confident that you'll love every minute of your adventure.

 Bike/Walking Trails in Nature's Coast